September 15, 2021

 We typically communicate the results of our analysis within a week (or less).

-Demex provides all customer MGA services.
+Demex provides all customer and policy lifecycle services.
 We focus on customer service as our top priority!
 We are at the forefront of technological innovation in this space and remain committed to create and implement the best available technology in the industry.